team-slide/Y1-helper/README.md

 # Hi, thanks for coming here from YouTube.
-Reddit, TikTok, Discord! it means a lot to us, if you watched [an OLD tutorial that Innioasis had taken without permission, great news!
-The process is easier.]
+Reddit, TikTok, Discord! it means a lot to us, if you're from one of brilliant older video tutorials, great news!
+The process is now easier, we'll guide the way from here.

 # Please head over to [innioasis.app](https://innioasis.app) to get our new [Innioasis Updater](https://innioasis.app) for Windows, Mac and Linux